nvim-neorocks/luarocks-tag-release/README.md

 If you do not have a workflow that releases based on tags, you can manually set the version input.

+Setting this input to either `null`, `"scm"` or `"dev"` will result in a scm release, where the generated rockspec's source URL is the repository's URL.

 The following is an example for a basic workflow that runs daily at 00:00, sets the package version to `0.0.<number_of_commits>`, and publishes to LuaRocks if there have been any commits in the last 24 hours: